-In Figure 2, we show how the example activity is modelled with SCCD.
-Thanks to SCCD, we can spawn an arbitrary number of "Simulation" objects, by sending out an event to the object manager, thereby allowing for dynamic structure (implementing concurrent).
-After a simulation is spawned dynamically, for each configuration to evaluate, we wait for results to come in, encoded in events (implementing reactive behaviour).
-Each of the spawned simulations serializes the model, and sends it to the actual external simulator, after which the simulator is started externally.
-If no response is received from the simulator during initialization before a timeout occurs, we retry the connection (implementing timing).
-If the simulation was started successfully, but no result comes in before a timeout occurs, we determine that the simulation has crashed, is stuck in an infinite loop, or ran out of memory.
-Independent of the reason, we determine that the simulation results are in, or we have waited sufficiently long, we return the optimal parameter that we found.
+In Figure 2, we show how the "optimize model" activity of our running example is modelled.
+This activity is automated, and makes multiple, concurrent, calls to an external service.
+In our case, this automated activity is the optimization activity, which spawns a number of simulations, of which the simulation results are compared afterwards.
+Thanks to using SCCD, we can spawn an arbitrary number of "Simulation" objects, thereby allowing for dynamic structure (concurrent).
+After a simulation is spawned dynamically for each parameter that we wish to evaluate, we just wait for results to come in using events (reactive).
+Each of the spawned simulations merely serializes the model, to send it to the actual external simulator, after which we start the simulation externally.
+If no response is received from the simulator during initialization before some timeout occurs, we retry the connection (timing).
+If the simulation was started successfully, but no result comes in before some timeout occurs, we determine that the simulation has crashed, is stuck in an infinite loop, ran out of memory, ...
+Independent of the reason, we determine that this simulation result is likely not the optimum, and subsequently ignore this simulation run.
+When all simulation results are in, or we have waited sufficiently long, we return the optimal parameter that we found.